Melvin Jerusalem: Jerusalem vs. Shigeoka II

-On March 30, 2025 in Aichi Sky Expo, Tokoname, Japan, Jerusalem defended his WBC minimumweight title against Yudai Shigeoka in a rematch.
+On March 30, 2025, in Aichi Sky Expo, Tokoname, Japan, Jerusalem defended his WBC minimumweight title against Yudai Shigeoka in a rematch.
 Jerusalem controlled the match unto the final round winning via Unanimous Decision with lopsided scores of 118–110, 119–109 and 116–112.

 Jerusalem vs Kuse

-Thrilla in Manila: 50th Anniversay
+Thrilla in Manila: 50th Anniversary

-Jerusalem was scheduled to fight South African boxer Siyakholwa Kuse on October 29, 2025, with the collaborations of Blow by Blow, MP Promotions, and the International Boxing Association setting the event billed as Thrilla in Manila: 50th Anniversay.
+Jerusalem was scheduled to fight South African boxer Siyakholwa Kuse on October 29, 2025, with the collaborations of Blow by Blow, MP Promotions, and the International Boxing Association setting the event billed as Thrilla in Manila: 50th Anniversary.
 It is meant as the 50th anniversary commemoration of the original Thrilla in Manila 1975 fight between Muhammad Ali and Joe Frazier.
 Jerusalem successfully defended his title, defeating Kuse by unanimous decision.
 Despite a commentable effort from Kuse, Jerusalem controlled the fight.
 The fight began slowly, with Kuse attempting powerful combinations but struggling with defensive, which ultimately cost him.
 There were some fouls in the earlier rounds.
 Kuse was dropped, but this was ruled a slip.
 Open scoring was revealed split among judges after eight rounds, with Jerusalem leading on two cards and Kuse on one.
 The championship rounds saw both exchange heavy punches, with Jerusalem landing a significant right hand that wobbled Kuse just before the end.
-The closely contested fight was scored 116-112 (twice) and 115-113, for Jerusalem.
+The closely contested fight was scored 116–112 (twice) and 115–113, for Jerusalem.
 After the fight, Jerusalem stated his next goal was to pursue world title unifications, targeting IBF champion Pedro Taduran in an all-Filipino bout.

+Jerusalem vs Kuse 2

+A rematch between Jerusalem and Kuse took place at Emperors Palace in Kempton Park, South Africa, on 16 May 2026.
+Kuse won by unanimous decision to claim the WBC mini-flyweight title.